-Bunreacht na hEireann (meaning 'Basic Law of Ireland') is the Irish Constitution.
-It is the fundamental legal document that sets out how Ireland should be governed and the rights of Irish citizens.
+Bunreacht na hEireann (the Irish Constitution) is the fundamental legal document that sets out how Ireland should be governed and the rights of Irish citizens.

-The Irish Constitution establishes and describes the main institutions of the Irish state.
+The Irish Constitution establishes and describes the main institutions of the State.

 Fundamental Rights under the Irish Constitution

 The Irish Constitution recognises and declares that you have certain fundamental personal rights.
 These are confirmed and protected by the Constitution.

 The Constitutional Convention, set up in 2012, consisted of 66 'ordinary' citizens, 33 political representatives and a chairman.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.